Eve-Ramat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. * echo {a..z}{a..z} | tr " " "\n" | grep -v "oo": Creates a script that prints all possible combinations of two letters, except "oo"i.

 14.  * printf "%02.2f\n" $NUM: Prints a number with two decimal places.
 The number will be stored in the environment variable NUM.

+15.  * printf "%x\n" $DECIMAL: converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL